 They grow up so fast, and before we know it they’re moving out and getting on with their lives.
 Also, it’s sobering but true: none of us have a guarantee that we’ll be here tomorrow.
 You never know when something tragic could happen.

-I’m not telling you all this to bring you down, but to remind you how important it is to have your priorities straight.
+So it’s important to have your priorities straight.
 It’s too easy to get caught up in the busy-ness of life and coast along.

 One day Bob came to the family time with this exercise: each of the boys had to come up with five things they wanted to learn before they leave home.
 Bob and his wife came up five things they thought their sons needed to learn as well.

 By the next meeting, the boys had listed things like: how to fix various things on the car; how to manage their time; how to find a job; how to cook eggs and French toast; how to fix or replace a faucet.